benweidig/trex/README.md

 ## Caveats

-This project isn't finished yet, and is not handling big files very well...
+This project isn't finished yet, and is not handling big files very well, you have been warned!

 ## Install